 value += "&" + name + "=" + value

-Now, any time you see something like this, you’ve got to ask: what if
+Now, any time you see special syntax like this, you’ve got to ask:

-the name or the value has an equal sign or an ampersand in it?
-So in
+what if the name or the value has an equal sign or an ampersand in it?

-fact, “percent encoding” replaces all special characters with a percent
+So in fact, “percent encoding” replaces all special characters with a

-sign followed by those characters’ hex codes.
-For example, a space
+percent sign followed by those characters’ hex codes.
+For example, a

 and a period becomes %2e